Summary of Services

 4 — MIC personnel will screen sample for crystallization, unless client prefers to be trained to do this.
 If crystals are produced, MIC staff will collect information on unit cell and resolution of diffraction.

-5 — If your protein is a candidate for structure determination, client may approach Dr. Lesa Beamer, Dr. Jack Tanner or Dr. Stefan Sarafianos to discuss the possibility of a formal collaboration for structure solution by crystallography.
+5 — If your protein is a candidate for structure determination, client may approach Dr. Lesa Beamer or Dr. Jack Tanner to discuss the possibility of a formal collaboration for structure solution by crystallography.
 These collaborations are at the discretion of the above faculty, and would be expected to lead to joint publications and grant funding.